CurtisFenner/smol-builder/README.md

 This extension provides syntax highlighting and red-underlining of errors.
 Configure it by pointing it to the `src/compiler.lua` file in the cloned folder.

-# The Smol Programming Language

-I have been designing Smol since approximately Spring of 2017.
-My mission is to create a programming language that rigidly enforces the conventions that I have found to be helpful in designing maintainable software.
-These conventions include
-* Statically checked annotations
-* Explicitness
-* Immutability
-* Familiarity
-* Totally defined behavior

 ## Author